Canada Contests, Sweepstakes and Giveaways

 When you find a Canadian contest that appears to fit your location, open the sponsor’s rules, confirm your province or territory is eligible, note any skill-testing question and claim requirements, and track deadlines in the correct time zone.
 Contest Reminder helps organize your search; the sponsor remains responsible for eligibility, winner selection, prize fulfillment, and official rule interpretation.

-Win a $2,500 gaming PC in the PNY x Technoid Giveaway!
-Enter now for your chance to claim this powerful machine.
+Win a ViewSonic projector in the Global Match Big Screen Sweepstakes!
+Enter now for your chance to claim this amazing prize.